 While we know Father’s Day may not be easy, Emma’s Place wishes you peace, comfort, and strength.
 And perhaps when you least expect it, you may feel your loved one’s warmth in the warm sunshine, or hear their spirit in the bird’s song waking you up on the morning, or see their beauty in a blossoming flower.
 (S.Cohen)

 Emma’s Place is Staten Island’s only not-for-profit, non-denominational Mental Health/Bereavement Counseling and educational program committed to supporting grieving children and families.
 Located on Staten Island, Emma’s Place provides community-based support services throughout the five boroughs of NYC, offering individuals access and the support they need to discover hope and healing through a much needed Mental Health and grief support services niche.
 In addition, we provide school-based group and individual counseling throughout NYC public and private schools, presently on Staten Island.
 We receive ongoing requests for professional development/training for teachers, administrators, community organizations and other licensed mental health providers.

-As a free-standing, independent grief and loss center, supported by the compassion and generosity of community funding, we are dedicated to having the capabilities to support the growing needs of the community.
+We are a free-standing, independent grief and loss center, supported by the compassion and generosity of community funding.
+We are dedicated to having the capabilities to support the growing needs of our community.
 Emma’s Place is the primary resource for local grief and loss education.

 “A Walk To Remember”